superdurszlak/superdurszlak.github.io/_posts/2024-10-13-money-growing-on-trees-easily-overlooked-cost-saving-opportunities.md

 - Address bottlenecks case-by-case:
   - If an application runs out of DB connection pool, increase the pool's size to allow serving more simultaneous requests by the same instance of application,
   - If an underlying database struggles, investigate its load and whether they way it is used could be optimized - for instance, by improving indexes,
-  - If it is not feasible to further optimize, consider replication or a database cluster instead of a single instance,
+  - If it is not feasible to further optimize a single database instance, consider replication to offload read-only transactions, or a database cluster for overall scalability improvement,
 - Ultimately, when the application's capacity truly becomes a bottleneck, it is time to scale it out.

 {% capture unrestricted_scalability_insight %}